St. John's Seminary

 tuition assistance program (TAP) has been the cornerstone of CEF's

 efforts.
-The majority of all tuition awards continues to be made to
+The majority of all tuition awards continue to be made to

 children attending the poorest subsidized schools of the archdiocese.
 In